MattGreen-PhD/scRNA-seq-Estimating-Transcriptional-Bursting/README.md

 # scRNA-seq-Estimating-Transcriptional-Bursting
 This pipeline is designed to generate allele-specific read counts and use the SCALE pipeline to estimate transcriptional bursting kinetics genome-wide from scRNA-seq data.

+Multiple scripts are necessary for each respective step in the pipeline due to the processing load.
+Steps are broken up to allow for individual job submissions on the cluster.

 Order of execution with explanation